A Public Service Announcement on Shorting Volatility

 Why that’s important will be clearer after we discuss some of the mechanics and math behind short selling…

 When you sell a security short, you are borrowing someone else’s shares, selling them, and hoping to profit by buying back in at a lower price (after which you return the borrowed shares).
-If you have $100 and sell 1 share of a security short at $100 and it goes to $50, you make a $50 profit.
+If you have $100 and sell 1 share of security short at $100 and it goes to $50, you make a $50 profit.
 Assuming no transaction costs or fees to borrow the shares (for the sake of simplicity), this would be a 50% profit.

 If instead of going lower, the security goes higher, losses start accruing.
 Unlike a long position where losses are capped at 100%, your losses from short selling are theoretically unlimited.
 If a security doubles in price (a 100% gain), you lose everything.
-If you have $100 and sell 1 share of a security short at $100 and it goes to $200, you lose $100, or 100% of your equity.
-If a security goes up more than 100%, you owe money to the broker.
+If you have $100 and sell 1 share of security short at $100 and it goes to $200, you lose $100, or 100% of your equity.
+If the security goes up more than 100%, you owe money to the broker.

 In practice, this should never happen, as your broker would issue a margin call well before it got to the point where you owe them money.
 In a margin call, they will ask you to raise cash by selling shares to reduce your exposure.
 This requires booking losses as you are selling when you are down.
 If you don’t meet that call, they will meet it for you by liquidating some or all of your position.